NautheraServiceAccount

 kubectl apply -f serviceaccount-payment.yamlThe operator creates a Secret with the credentials:

-kubectl get secret payment-service-sa-credentials -n payments-prod -o yamlSpec Reference
+kubectl get secret payment-service-secret -n payments-prod -o yamlSpec Reference

 spec.displayName